 If I don't pass the quiz, what can I do to improve my knowledge skills in order to enroll later?

-You can purchase a copy of our Basic Guide to Understanding Fire Door Inspections and we also recommend you purchase a copy of the NFPA 80, Standard for Fire Doors and Other Opening Protectives.
+You can obtain a free copy of our Basic Guide to Understanding Fire Door Inspections and we also recommend you purchase a copy of the NFPA 80, Standard for Fire Doors and Other Opening Protectives.
 After study of this material, your skill set level should allow for you to re-enroll in the pre-qualification quiz.
 If you are serious about becoming a fire door inspector, the NFPA 80 Standard, along with our easy to understand Basic Guide to Understanding Fire Door Inspections will help prepare you for the exciting new field of annual fire door inspections.

 Let's take a look at the Learning Objectives for this class: